ritusantra/Power-BI-Projects/Supply Chain Analytics/README.md

 ## Introduction
 The purpose of this dashboard is to provide a comprehensive view of the entire supply chain by merging data from various sources, including Revenue, Warehousing, and Product-related information.

+## Tools
+* Microsoft Power BI

 ## Methodology
-* Data cleaning and manipulation was performed on the data.
+* Data cleaning and manipulation was performed on the data in the Power Query.
 * Defined KPIs based on Revenue, Warehouse and Products using DAX.
 * Created visuals to present the insights from data.